domalab/aioairctrl/README.md

 ### Future PyPI Release

-This enhanced version may be published to PyPI in the future under a different name (e.g., `aioairctrl-ha` or `aioairctrl-enhanced`) to avoid conflicts with the original package.
+This enhanced version may be published to PyPI in the future under a different name (e.g., `philips-airctrl-ha` or `philips-airctrl-enhanced`) to avoid conflicts with the original package.

 ### Dependencies